 Learning opportunities are designed to enhance the key characteristics of effective learning – creating and thinking critically, playing and exploring and active learning.

 In years 1 and 2, the children follow the key stage one national curriculum and in year 3 and 4, the key stage two national curriculum.

 Please follow the link to read the National Curriculum in full: National Curriculum

 The curriculum is well resourced and supported by visitors to the school.
 One of our most valued resources is the time given by parents to support children’s learning, both in school and at home.

 Please see our termly or half-termly year group curriculum brochures for more information about what your child will be learning and how you can help at home.

 We hold information sessions at different points in the year, for example, maths, spelling and phonics and an introduction to the year ahead.
-We use the Letters and Sounds phonics programme.
 Please see further information below.